 By 1900 relative unknowns were presenting three concertos on their instrument, presumably in order to become known.2For instance: Cellist Georg Schneevoigt, Volkmann, Saint-Saëns, Lalo on 7.10.1898, Sergius von Barteneff, Beethoven “Emperor,” Schumann, and Liszt E-flat on 25.11.1898; Marguerite Melville, Beethoven “Emperor,” Chopin g minor, Saint-Saëns g minor, 1.3.1900.

-My deeply ingrained assumption was that female performers would not have the stamina to get through three war horses on a single concert.
+Even I, who should know better, assumed that female performers would not have been part of this trend.
 But the facts prove otherwise.
 The 13-year-old violinist Edith von Voigtländer played the Mendelssohn, Mozart E-flat and Saint-Saëns b minor Concertos on 22 November 1906.
 Pianist Elly Ney played the Brahms B-flat, Mozart C Major, and Beethoven “Emperor” on 26 October 1906.
 And the unheralded Elfriede Lippold outdid them all at that point by playing on 14 October 1898 the Beethoven “Emperor” and the Chopin e minor Piano Concertos, with the Mendelssohn Violin Concerto in between.
 Female musicians who performed three concertos on a single concert with little or no fanfare in 1907: on piano: Gwendolyn Toms, Comtesse Helene Morsztyn, Gisela Springer, Marie Bergwein, Therese Slottko, Anna von Gabain, Suzanne Morvay, Elisabeth Bokemeyer, Evelyn Suart, Paula Stebel, Louise Clemens, and Else von Grave-Jonás.
-On violin: Margarethe Rowak, Betty Tennenbaum, Adila von Aranyi.
+On violin: Margarethe Rawak, Betty Tennenbaum, Adila von Aranyi.